 They’re small.
 They grow on vines.
 They’re red.
-And apparently, they are one of the healthiest foods that a woman can put in her body.
+Apparently, they are one of the healthiest foods that a woman can put in her body.
 They are… cranberries.

 New Research shows that cranberries contain substances that prevent infection-causing bacteria from sticking to the urinary tract walls.
 There are a couple of different theories about how exactly cranberries can do this.
-Some studies show that certain antioxidants in cranberries change the invading bacteria so that they can’t stick to the urinary tract.
-Another idea is that cranberries create a Teflon-like slippery coating on the urinary tract walls that prevents the main culprits such as E. coli from getting a good grip. ( for More information see this POST: Does Research Show That Cranberries Are Good For Your Kidneys?)
+Some studies show that certain antioxidants in cranberries change the invading bacteria so they can’t stick to the urinary tract.
+Another idea is that cranberries create a Teflon-like slippery coating on the urinary tract walls that prevents the main culprits, such as E. coli, from getting a good grip. ( for more information, see this POST: Does Research Show That Cranberries Are Good For Your Kidneys?)

-The study focused on drinking juice made from dried cranberries and taking pills made from ground cranberries.
+The study focused on drinking juice from dried cranberries and taking pills made from ground cranberries.
 If you are a woman at risk for UTIs.
-One study looked at women who had a history of urinary tract infections caused by E. coli bacteria.
-Women who drank 1.7 ounces of cranberry-lingonberry juice concentrate every day for six months lowered their risk of getting a UTI by 20% compared to women who didn’t use any intervention.
+One study examined women with a history of urinary tract infections caused by E. coli bacteria.
+Women who drank 1.7 ounces of cranberry-lingonberry juice concentrate daily for six months lowered their risk of getting a UTI by 20% compared to women who didn’t use any intervention.

 In a third study, older adults who ate cranberry products were about half as likely to have bacteria and white blood cells in their urine — a sign of a UTI — without symptoms of a UTI.
-But other studies in older people showed no difference in symptomatic UTI in people using cranberry and those who didn’t.
+Furthermore, other studies in older people showed no difference in symptomatic UTI in people using cranberry and those without.

 Issues With Studies Testing The Benefits Of Dried Cranberries